noclocks/NoClocksVault/02-PROJECTS/Templates/Feedback Request Template.md

 I am seeking feedback because {{ Reason }}.

-If you want some prompts to help guide your feedb
+If you want some prompts to help guide your feedback, here are some:

+- "In my experience with you, your strengths are ..."
+- "Your challenged and opportunities for improvement are ..."
+- "If there is one improvement that you make that can make a significant difference to our company and clients over the next six months, what would that be?"

+Feedback is east and fast:
+- You can reply to this email with your feedback
+- If you prefer to provide anonymous feedback, you may do so using this link

 ***